Kampaniakos F.C.

 Kampaniakos F.C. is a Greek football club, based in Chalastra, Thessaloniki.

 The club was founded in 1947.
-They played for 5 seasons in a row in Gamma Ethniki until season 2017–18.
+They played for five seasons in a row in Gamma Ethniki until season 2017–18.

+History

+Kampaniakos M.F.A.O.F.
+Chalastras was founded in 1964 following the merger of local clubs "Athlitiki Enosi Chalastras" (founded in 1937 and officially recognized in 1947) and "Olympos Pyrgou" (founded in 1958).
+Both clubs had been participating in the regional championships of the Macedonia Football Clubs Association.
+The official founding year of the club is considered 1947, matching that of A.E.
+Chalastras, which registered with Macedonia FCA and the Hellenic Football Federation in 1955, receiving the registration number 541.

 Players

 Records and statistics

 Information correct as of the match played on 4 May 2025.
 Bold denotes an active player for the club.

 The tables refer to Kampaniakos' players in Second Division Greece, Greek Football Cup and Third Division Greece.